sendbird/sendbird-uikit-ios/changelogs/MIGRATION_GUIDE_V3.md

 # Migration guide

+> __Note__: UIKit v3 has dependency on chat v4.
+Before customizing or migrating UIKit v2 to v3, refer to the [migration guide of Chat SDK v4 for iOS](https://sendbird.com/docs/chat/v4/ios/getting-started/migration-guide) for any breaking changes.
+The Chat SDK must be updated first before proceeding with the latest version of UIKit.

-UIKit for iOS has newly released v3 beta.
+UIKit v3 for iOS is now available.
 The biggest change from v2 to v3 is modularization, which allows you to build and customize views at a component level.
 You can execute [key functions](https://sendbird.com/docs/uikit/v3/ios/key-functions/overview) of UIKit using a view controller, which is composed of a module and a view model.
 In each key function, the module is used to create and display everything UI-related while the view model is in charge of managing data from Chat SDK to apply to each view.
 This new architecture allows for easier and more detailed customization.

-When migration from v2 to v3, there are several breaking changes you need to be aware of.
+When migrating from v2 to v3, there are several breaking changes you need to remember.
 Since modules and view models are one of the main parts of the new architecture, you need to make changes to the existing codes in your client app.
-Refer to the breaking changes below in each key function.
+Refer to the [breaking changes](https://sendbird.com/docs/uikit/v3/ios/introduction/migration-guide#2-breaking-changes) below in each key function.

 ---